 4-H SNAC program provides youth ages 5-18 the opportunity to engage in healthy living advocacy, peer mentorship, and hands-on nutrition, cooking, physical activity, and leadership education in before, during and after-school programs.
 By forming a 4-H SNAC Club at your school, youth will gain skills in these areas to help them live healthier lives and receive assistance with the plan and implementation of an initiative to make changes in their own home, school, or larger community.
 These club projects can include, but are not limited to, proposed policy changes, such as snack guidelines in school; educational presentations for the community; or efforts to increase the availability of healthy items in a food pantry.
 Contact a 4-H Staff to inquire about how a 4-H SNAC program can be implemented in your learning environment.

-Contact Platte County 4-H staff
+Platte County 4-H opportunities

 4-H clubs are open to ages 8 to 18.
 Clubs meet throughout the year for group activities and club business.
 Each club elects’ officers and has an approved adult leader who supervises club activities.
 Club members also enroll in projects in their areas of interest.